The-SS/recipe_analysis/README.md

 3. Creating a bipartite graph for the remaining recipes and ingredients
 4. Creating the 1-mode projections onto the recipes and ingredients

-After that, the script prints out some data (number of nodes/edges before/after the removal of nodes, top ingredients, ...)
+The script prints out some data (number of nodes/edges before/after the removal of nodes).

-The script does not save anything.
+The script saves three `.gml` files: one for the reduced graph, one for the projection on ingredients, and one for the projection on the recipes.
-The script can be executed without any modifications.
+Simply update the list of locations and run the script.